How to Borrow Money: Our Step-by-Step Guide to Getting a Personal Loan

 - A lender that asks you to wire money or pay an individual.

-Pst: That’s why we’ve partnered with Fiona — so you know you’re only seeing offers from reputable lenders.
+Pst: That’s why we’ve partnered AmOne — so you know you’re only seeing offers from reputable lenders.

 6. Seal the Deal — and Remember to Pay It Back!